844-914-1942

 Choosing between chartering and owning a private jet comes down to your unique travel needs, lifestyle, and financial goals.
 There isn't a single right answer, but by asking the right questions, you can find the perfect solution for you.
 Think of it less as a simple purchase decision and more as a strategic choice about how you want to invest your time and resources.
 Let's walk through the key factors that will help clarify which path—charter, ownership, or a managed solution—aligns best with your life.

-How Often and How Spontaneously You Fly
+How Often (and How Spontaneously) Do You Fly?

 Your flight log is one of the most telling indicators.
 Industry experts generally agree that if you fly less than 100 hours per year, chartering is the more economical choice.
 You get all the benefits of private travel without the carrying costs of an asset you aren't frequently using.
 However, if your travel demands are pushing 300 hours or more annually, the economics start to favor ownership.
 Beyond the numbers, consider the nature of your travel.
 Do your trips pop up with little notice?
 While private charters offer incredible flexibility, owning your aircraft means it’s always on standby, ready to go on your schedule, not a moment later.